molmod/openmm-tutorial-msbs/setup_vsc.md

    ```

 1. After a few seconds, a button will appear saying `Connect to Jupyter`.
-   Click this button and a Jupyter Notebook (or Lab) should open in a new tab.
+   Click this button and a Jupyter Lab should open in a new tab.

-1. On the right side of the page, there is a tab saying `New`.
-Click it.
+1. Click on the tab `Python 3 (ipykernel)`, a new notebook should open.

 1. Enter the following two lines in the first code cell and execute it by clicking on the play button in the toolbar (or typing Shift+Enter):